Our Governing Body

 • thinking and working strategically to help raise standards

-• supporting the Headteacher and staff as well as challenging their perceptions
+• supporting and challenging the Headteacher and staff as appropriate

 • accounting to all stakeholders for the school's performance and for the decisions taken.

 The Governing Body also monitors the school policies and procedures.

 Our Governors are vital to the school and are dedicated, caring individuals, from various walks of life, including parents, ex-parents, members of the local community and a dedicated school representative.
 If you wish to speak to them for any reason or have any concerns they are extremely approachable and would be pleased to contact or meet you.

 Key policies are available on the school website https://www.swanageprimary.dorset.sch.uk/